Ivan-Gyoshev/Simple.DependencyInjection/README.md

-# Simple.DI
+# Simple.DependencyInjection

-<b>Simple.DI</b> is a tool powered by the .NET [Source Generator](doc:https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
+<b>Simple.DependencyInjection</b> is a tool powered by the .NET [Source Generator](doc:https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
 It is designed to automate the registration of services into the Inversion of Control (IoC) container in .NET applications.
 This tool significantly simplifies dependency injection setup, reducing boilerplate code and enhancing maintainability and readability.

 The useful part of this tool is that you can easily understand how each service in your application is registered by just looking at the attribute located right inside the given service.